prantlf/rollup-glob-opts/README.md

 ]
 ```

+The name placeholders in the [`input` property] are replaced with `*` and looked for in the local file system.
+One build options object is created for each pattern match.

-The `output` property can point either to an object or to an array of objects, if multiple bundles are generated from one input.
+The [`output` property] can point either to an object or to an array of objects, if multiple bundles are generated from one input.

 ## Installation